lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

             Precision equals 78% for the legitimate class and 78% for the fraudulent class.
             Recall equals 78% for genuine class and 79% for fraudulent class.
             F1-score equals 78% for the genuine class and 78% for the fraudulent class.

+  - Suport Vector Machines models:

+            The Support Vector Machines performance was:

+            Accuracy equals to 72%.
+            Precision equals 69% for the legitimate class and 77% for the fraudulent class.
+            Recall equals 81% for genuine class and 64% for fraudulent class.
+            F1-score equals 74% for the genuine class and 70% for the fraudulent class.

     - Artificial Neural Networks: